 Grading criteria: Grades will be determined by the faculty mentor and course director, based on performance in discussions, the paper and the oral presentation.
 Intellectual engagement of the topic will be the most important criterion for grading.
 In addition to a letter grade, students will receive a brief, written appraisal of their performance, highlighting strengths and areas for improvement.

 Prerequisites: Cell 600 or an alternative senior undergraduate, graduate or professional school course in Cell Biology.

-Min/max enrollment: N/A
+Min/max enrollment: 12 (first come first served)